NavyAdmiral/linkmarines/2018-07-30--cl-adapters/index.md

 > Order a pizza

 ## List of currently available Chainlink external adapters.
-There aren't too many implemented adapters that you can get your hands on right now, except the ones created the Linkpool Team.
+There aren't too many implemented adapters that you can get your hands on right now, except the ones created by the Linkpool and [OracleFinder.com](https://oraclefinder.com/) Team.
 ### [Asset Price Adapter](https://github.com/linkpoolio/asset-price-cl-ea)
 External Adapter for Chainlink which aggregates prices of crypto assets from multiple exchanges based on a weighted average of their volume.
 ### [XML -> JSON Adapter](https://github.com/linkpoolio/xml-cl-ea)